sunnysideup/silverstripe-upgrade_silverstripe/README.md

 BASED ON WORK BY:
 [phptek/ss-upgrade.sh](https://gist.github.com/phptek/3902357), AMONG
-OTHERS.
+OTHERS

 USAGE
 =================================

-The upgrade tool can be used over a web browser and from the command line.
+The upgrade tool can be used over a web browser or from the command line.
 To use it via your web browser:

-1. Copy this folder to the root folder of a project (this is the best place, but it can live anywhere within your web accessible folders).
+1. Copy this folder to the root folder of a project (this is the best place, in theory it can live anywhere).

+2. Change the top bit of upgrade-silverstre.php as you see fit (e.g. path location).
+You can set the path, to "migrate to" e.g. 3.0 and the folders to ignore

-2. Open index.php in your web-browser
+3. Open index.php  in your web-browser

 From the command line use the `index.php` file with positional
 arguments: